Frequently Asked Questions (FAQs)

 Staying in graduate dorms/apartments for the first year can be good for some students.
 It gives you the opportunity to look for an apartment on a more leisurely time frame and it will give you the opportunity meet graduate students in other departments across campus.

-To find out more about U of I housing, visit their web site at: www.housing.illinois.edu (email: email@example.com; phone: 217-333-7111).
+To find out more about U of I housing, please visit www.housing.illinois.edu (email: firstname.lastname@example.org; phone: 217-333-7111).
 If you want to sign up for University housing in the residence halls, you should call: 217-333-7111.
-If you are interested in the University apartments, you should call 217- 333-5656 (email: firstname.lastname@example.org).
+If you are interested in the University apartments, you should call 217- 333-5656 (email: email@example.com).
 You may contact Graduate Halls Contracts Office, and they will send you information about roommates, etc. There is also an apartment roommate bulletin board (illinois.edu/blog/view/858).

 There are also private apartments in the area that are "certified" by the University.
 Contact firstname.lastname@example.org (or call 217-333-1420) for Certified University Housing or visit their website at certified.housing.illinois.edu.

-If you choose to look for your own place, I would strongly suggest that you contact the Champaign-Urbana Tenants Union at 217-352-6220.
-(The U of I Office, for registered students, can be reached at 217-333-0112, or visit their website, www.tenantunion.uiuc.edu.)
-These offices have information on landlords and any complaints that may have been filed against them.
+If you choose to look for your own place, we would strongly suggest that you contact the Champaign-Urbana Tenant Union at 217-352-6220.
+(The U of I Office, for registered students, can be reached at 217-333-0112, or visit their website, occl.illinois.edu.)
+They now have a Housing Explorer tab which lists places for rent.
+Please note that The Tenant Union does not endorse these apartments, just lists them, so be sure to inspect the properties before signing any leases.
+Their offices also have information on landlords and any complaints that may have been filed against them.
 This helps you avoid getting into apartments with problem landlords before you sign a lease!!
-The UI Student Legal Services website also has information regarding Tenant and Housing Information: www.odos.illinois.edu/sls/tenantHousing/index.html.
+The UI Student Legal Services website also has information regarding Tenant and Housing Information: odos.illinois.edu/sls/resources/housing/.

 In the first semester in the Program, most students receive a 50% research assistantship that is paid by Biophysics.
 After the first semester, most students are appointed as a 50% research assistant by their advisors.
 50% is considered a full-time assistantship.
 Because you are a student first and foremost, you cannot hold a 100% appointment.